 The surface facilities at both the Chain Valley Colliery and Mannering Colliery pit tops have largely remained in place since their construction in the 1960s.
 No major new construction activities are proposed during the term of this MOP.

-However, a number of potential minor upgrades and modifications to surface infrastructure at the Chain Valley pit top that were approved as part of the Mining Extension Project (SSD-5465), may be undertaken during the term of this MOP.
+However, a number of potential minor upgrades and modifications to surface infrastructure at the Chain Valley pit top that were approved as part of the Mining Extension Project (SSD-5465) may be undertaken during the term of this MOP.
 Any new constructions or alterations will be undertaken in accordance with the respective approvals in place at each site.

 Generally, the construction works to be undertaken during the term of this MOP will be of a relatively minor nature and be focused on maintaining continuity of operations as approved.
 With the exception of the installation or extension of existing asset protection zones as approved under SSD-5645 (Mod 2), there is no land clearing proposed for any of the possible surface upgrades and installations to be undertake (or potentially to be undertaken) during the term of this MOP.
-As part of the EPL1770 Pollution Reduction Program, a sewerage pumping and pipeline system is being planned for construction from CVC pit infrastructure to either Tall Timbers road or Mannering Colliery.
-Construction activities may commence within the MOP period subject to establishment of an appropriate consent pathway.